aws/aws-cdk/CONTRIBUTING.md

 On the other hand, if you are here looking for an issue to work on, explore our [backlog of issues](https://github.com/aws/aws-cdk/issues) and find something that piques your interest.
 We have labeled all of our issues for easy filtration.
-If you are looking for your first contribution, the 'good-first-issue' label will be of help.
+If you are looking for your first contribution, the ['good first issue' label](https://github.com/aws/aws-cdk/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) will be of help.

 ### Step 2: Design (optional)